How I Set Up SEO in My Next.js Portfolio from Zero

 });

-display: "swap" tells the browser to show the fallback font immediately, then swap to Fira Code once it loads.
+display: "swap" tells the browser to show the fallback font immediately, then swap to your custom font once it loads.
 Without swap, the browser hides text until the font loads — this causes a blank flash and hurts your LCP (Largest Contentful Paint) score, which is a Core Web Vital that directly affects your Google ranking.

 next/font also self-hosts fonts — no external request to fonts.googleapis.com, which removes a DNS lookup from your critical path.